coins-docs/coins-global-api-docs/faqs/sbe_faq.md

 ### For REST API:

 * The `Accept` header must include `application/sbe`.
-* Provide the schema ID and version in the `X-MBX-SBE` header as `<ID>:<VERSION>`.
+* Provide the schema ID and version in the `X-COINS-SBE` header as `<ID>:<VERSION>`.

 Sample request (REST):

 ```
-curl -sX GET -H "Accept: application/sbe" -H "X-MBX-SBE: 1:0" 'https://api.binance.com/api/v3/exchangeInfo?symbol=BTCUSDT'
+curl -sX GET -H "Accept: application/sbe" -H "X-COINS-SBE: 1:0" 'https://api.binance.com/api/v3/exchangeInfo?symbol=BTCUSDT'
 ```
 **Notes:**

 * If you provide only `application/sbe` in the Accept header:
     * If SBE is not enabled in the exchange, you will receive an HTTP **406 Not Acceptable**.
-    * If the `<ID>:<VERSION>` provided in the `X-MBX-SBE` header is malformed or invalid, the response will be an SBE-encoded error.
+    * If the `<ID>:<VERSION>` provided in the `X-COINS-SBE` header is malformed or invalid, the response will be an SBE-encoded error.
-    * If the `X-MBX-SBE` header is missing, the response will be an SBE-encoded error.
+    * If the `X-COINS-SBE` header is missing, the response will be an SBE-encoded error.
 * If you provide both `application/sbe` and `application/json` in the Accept header:
     * If SBE is not enabled in the exchange, the response will fall back to JSON.
-    * If the `<ID>:<VERSION>` provided in the `X-MBX-SBE` header is malformed or invalid, the response will fall back to JSON.
+    * If the `<ID>:<VERSION>` provided in the `X-COINS-SBE` header is malformed or invalid, the response will fall back to JSON.
-    * If the `X-MBX-SBE` header is missing, the response will fall back to JSON.
+    * If the `X-COINS-SBE` header is missing, the response will fall back to JSON.

 ### For WebSocket API: